w3c/Guide/bp.md

 put on the Recommendation track.

 Arguments in favor of mandatory incubation included:
-- The status quo "aspirational" approach  assumes that whatever a WG produces will be implemented, but WGs without a reality check from implementers tend to create specs that don't get used in the real world.
+- The  "aspirational" approach  often assumes that whatever a WG produces will be implemented, but WGs without a reality check from implementers tend to create specs that don't get used in the real world.
 - Recommendation track documents that don't get implented or widely used do not advance W3C's mission or enhance its reputation
 - W3C should join the industry trend toward more data-driven decision making